stat133-sp19/hw-stat133-JIYU1998/workout01/report/workout01-yu-ji.md

     4 Draymond Green            245       2091             11.7
     5 Andre Iguodala            192       2091              9.18

 From the table, we can see that of the 2091 effective shots, Stephen Curry and Klay Thompson contribute more than half to the whole team, which is in line with the fact that they are the point guard and shooting guard.
 However, as a shooting guard (or small forward sometimes), Andre Iguodala may have more room for improvement in finding chances to make effective shots.
-But we need more data about the accuracy of shooting to make better judgements about his ability of shooting accurately.
+But we need more data about the accuracy of shooting to make better judgements about their ability of shooting accurately.

 ### Individual shooting performance